stefanschramm/retroload/README.md

     npm install # install dependencies
     sudo npm link retroload-cli/ # the "/" is important!

-Now, the retroload CLI interface should be available in your path:
+Now, the retroload CLI should be available in your path:

     retroload --help